- Walking Tours

-Explore the tumultuous and often tragic history of this beautiful city within a private guided tour.
+Explore the tumultuous and often tragic history of this beautiful city on a private guided tour.

-On this tour we will feel the winds of history as we see the very buildings once occupied by the Nazi and communist regimes.
-We will learn about the background and aftermath of these events, and that Prague was not only affected by them, but sometimes at their very centre.
+On this tour, we'll explore Prague's recent history, see the very buildings once occupied by the Nazi and Communist regimes.
+We will learn about the background and aftermath of these events, and discover that Prague was not only affected by them but was sometimes at their very center.

 Highlights and Themes

 - Private guide for just you and your group

 - Prague's 20th century history from WWI to the present day

 - A museum visit is included - here you'll see relics from everyday life during communist times

 - The Prague Uprising of 1945 and the Communist takeover of 1948

 - Headquarters of the Communist secret police, their party, the Gestapo, SS & KGB

 - Wenceslas Square, the 1968 Prague Spring and Jan Palach's self-immolation